lmw95/MS4-greensleeves/TESTING.md

 * ISSUE: The payments would not process, Stripe would throw an error that declared 'unknown parameters: country, postcode' on attempt to checkout
 * FIX: I had to change 'state' to 'country' in stripe_elements.js
 * [Commit](https://github.com/lmw95/MS4-greensleeves/commit/b6ffb62c413657d2f2557d21e5240c8118279802)

+**Automated testing**

+Unfortunately, I am new to automated testing and time was of the essence, full case automated testing on all models and forms were not implemented.
+However this is something that I am keen to learn and implemrnt in future projects.
+The testing conducted in this project was done manually.